mozilla-services/cliquet/docs/resource.rst

 Response behavior
 -----------------

-When doing a PATCH you can choose which kind of response you want to get.
+On a PATCH it is possible to customize which kind of response is wanted.

 Three behaviors are available: